 The minimum speed of stage 1 can automatically be adjusted as a function of relative humidity.
 As humidity increases, the minimum speed increases proportionally to compensate for the change.
 At humidity levels at or below the humidity set point, the minimum speed is equal to the normal uncompensated speed.
 The user specifies the percentage increase in minimum speed for a relative humidity equal to the humidity set point + 10%.
-For example, if the minimum speed will be adjusted to 70% of full speed when the humidity rises 10% above the humidity set point.
-In addition to adjusting the minimum speed, the humidity compensation feature also changes the operation of the minimum ventilation cycle: if the controller is operating in minimum ventilation mode when the relative humidity exceeds the humidity set point, the minimum ventilation fans are operated continuously rather than cycled.
+For example, if the minimum speed will be adjusted to 70% of full speed when the humidity rises 10% above the humidity compensation feature also changes the operation of the minimum ventilation cycle: if the controller is operating in minimum ventilation mode when the relative humidity exceeds the humidity set point, the minimum ventilation fans are operated continuously rather than cycled.